AdrianSkar/42-printf/README.md

 ## 💡 Potential improvements

-- **Extended format specifier support**: The current struct array implementation could easily be extended to support additional format specifiers like `%f`, `%e`, `%g` for floating-point numbers, or field width and precision modifiers.
+- **Extended format specifier support**: The current struct array implementation could be extended to support additional format specifiers like `%f`, `%e`, `%g` for floating-point numbers, or field width and precision modifiers.

 - **Buffered output optimization**: While the current implementation uses direct `write` system calls for simplicity, implementing an internal buffer could reduce the number of system calls and improve performance for large outputs.